UltiMafia/Ultimafia/docs/info-create-new-game.md

 # Adding a new Game Mode

-We currently have nine game modes: Mafia, Resistance, One Night, Split Decision, Ghost, Secret Dictator, Acrotopia, Jotto, and Wacky Words.
+We currently have ten game modes: Mafia, Resistance, One Night, Split Decision, Ghost, Secret Dictator, Acrotopia, Jotto, Wacky Words, and Liar's Dice.
 To create a new game,

 - Make child classes of core
 - Update constants.js and constants.jsx